 2. The placing or disposal of soil, silt, bark, slash, sawdust, or other organic and earthen material from any logging, construction, or associated activity of whatever nature at locations where such material could pass into any stream or watercourse in the basin in quantities which could be deleterious to fish, wildlife, or other beneficial uses is prohibited.

-Similarly, the guidelines for implementation of the prohibitions have proven most helpful to the Regional Water Board and its staff as well as to potential waste dischargers.
+Similarly, the guidelines for implementation of the prohibitions have proven most helpful to the North Coast Water Board and its staff as well as to potential waste dischargers.
 They reflect state regulations, objectives, and procedures, and are as follows:

-4.2.2 Guidelines for Implementation and Enforcement of Discharge Prohibitions Relating to Logging, Construction, or Associated Activities
+5.3.2 Guidelines for Implementation and Enforcement of Discharge Prohibitions Relating to Logging, Construction, or Associated Activities

-These guidelines, which are hereby incorporated into the Water Quality Control Plan for the North Coast Region (Basin Plan), have been developed with the objective of (1) defining the criteria by which the Regional Water Board will consider that violations of the prohibitions have occurred or threaten to occur; (2) instructing the Regional Water Board staff of procedures and actions they will take in implementing the prohibitions; (3) advising all potential dischargers of the scope and intent of the prohibitions; and (4) advising all interested parties that it is the intent of this Regional Water Board to carry out its responsibilities in this matter in a reasonable and effective manner.
+These guidelines, which are hereby incorporated into the Water Quality Control Plan for the North Coast Region (Basin Plan), have been developed with the objective of (1) defining the criteria by which the North Coast Water Board will consider that violations of the prohibitions have occurred or threaten to occur; (2) instructing the North Coast Water Board staff of procedures and actions they will take in implementing the prohibitions; (3) advising all potential dischargers of the scope and intent of the prohibitions; and (4) advising all interested parties that it is the intent of the North Coast Water Board to carry out its responsibilities in this matter in a reasonable and effective manner.

 Criteria

-Section 3 of the Basin Plan contains water quality objectives, which specify limitations on certain water quality parameters that are not to be exceeded as a result of waste discharges.
-Accordingly, the Executive Officer of the Regional Water Board is directed to investigate and report to the Regional Water Board evidence of violations of the water quality objectives contained in the Basin Plan which result or threaten to result in unreasonable effects on the beneficial uses of the waters of the Region.
+Chapter 3 of the Basin Plan contains water quality objectives, which specify limitations on certain water quality parameters that are not to be exceeded as a result of waste discharges.
+Accordingly, the Executive Officer of the North Coast Water Board is directed to investigate and report to the North Coast Water Board evidence of violations of the water quality objectives contained in the Basin Plan which result or threaten to result in unreasonable effects on the beneficial uses of the waters of the North Coast Region.
 When such investigation reveals that such violations are occurring or are threatened due to the discharge or threatened discharge of waste, the Executive Officer shall take all appropriate actions as directed by the Enforcement section of these guidelines.

-The following water quality objectives, from Section 3 of the Basin Plan, are considered of particular importance in protecting beneficial uses from unreasonable effect due to discharges from logging, construction, or associated activities:
+The following water quality objectives, from Chapter 3 of the Basin Plan, are considered of particular importance in protecting beneficial uses from unreasonable effect due to discharges from logging, construction, or associated activities:

 Waters shall be free of coloration that causes nuisance or adversely affects beneficial uses.